Lion Dance Team

 Our skilled performers practice the “Fut Shan Southern Chinese” style Lion Dance.
 Under the leadership of Sifu Robin Young, the WKFA Lion Dance Team began practicing the lion dance in 2013.
-Since that time, Sifu David Moylan has continued to evolve the dance to capture the unique spirit of our Academy.
+Since that time, Sigung David Moylan has continued to evolve the dance to capture the unique spirit of our Academy.

 Interested in Hiring our Lion Dance Team?

 Would you like our Lion Dance Team to perform at your event?
 For more information, and to book an event, please contact us today!